vijaysingh3225/MarketStack/README.md

 ### Secure Account and Login Systems

 This kind of trade data is very sensitive and the architecture must take that into account.
 There must my a comprehensive registraion, login, and account services system that ensures the privacy and safety of sensative trade information in the database.
 Users should be able to access all their own data and nobody elses, as well as having the power to wipe any data at any time.

+### Additional Tools and Features
+Being a trader for over 5 years I have a deep understanding of the things that can be useful for traders and plan to include various quality of life and other essential tools for optimal trading performance.
+Things like equity curve generators and position calculators will be available on a section of the site and has lots of potential for expandability into larger features.

 ## Technology
 <p style="margin:auto;">